 “I like to take friends and clients to Hwa Yuan.
 The original restaurant was owned by the grandfather of the present owner and was closed for about 20 years.
 The service is beautiful.
 I like the presentation and the food, and the staff is sweet.
 Their cold sesame noodles are delicious, so is their crispy beef and their duck.
 Here in Chinatown you can eat well for not very much money.” —Lucy

 “I’m a big fan of Big Wong on Mott Street.
-They have great Chinese BBQ.
-Cha Chan Tang on Mott and Kong Sikh Tong on Bayard are my standbys for Hong Kong and Cantonese food.
-My new fave is Keki Modern Cakes on Mott Street.
+They have great Chinese barbecue.
+Cha Chan Tang on Mott was a favorite but it has closed but Kong Sikh Tong on Bayard is still a standby.
+Another fave is Keki Modern Cakes on Mott Street.
 They make this amazing Japanese-style cheesecake.
 I also like Amazing 66 a lot as well as Xian Famous Foods, both in the heart of Chinatown.” —Wilson

-"I only eat in a handful of area restaurants depending on mood but I like old-fashioned Toisanese (region of China).
+"I only eat in a handful of area restaurants depending on my mood but I like old-fashioned Toisanese (region of China).
 [For me] that’s comfort food since I'm not into that ‘fusion this, fusion that’ stuff.
 One of my favorites is Wo Hop, which has a dynamite Kwangtung style lobster or crabs and steamed minced pork with water chestnuts and salted fish (tastes like canned anchovies).
-Another favorite is Chinese bbq like roasted whole pig, duck and pork which I get at Yee Li.” —Karlin
+Another favorite of mine is Chinese barbecue like roasted whole pig, duck and pork, which I used to get at Yee Li.
+Unfortunately it’s closed now.

-“I personally love the bbq roast pork at Big Wong.
-I’ve tried all the BBQ spots in Chinatown and though Big Wong is priced higher than the other spots, they really are the best!
-Noodle Town is also famous and great.
+“I personally love the barbecue roast pork at Big Wong.
+I’ve tried all the barbecue spots in Chinatown and though Big Wong is priced higher than the other spots, they really are the best!
+Delete: Noodle Town is also famous and great.
 I love the southeastern choices at Wok Wok and the Shanghainese soup dumplings at Shanghai Asian Manor.
 There is literally every type of Chinese food in Chinatown, all from different provinces.
 There’s also Vietnamese, Thai, and Korean now.
-For takeout, I like the sushi at Matsunichi and Big Wong is always good for something quick and delicious.” —Lilian
+For takeout, I liked the sushi at Matsunichi but it’s closed now but Big Wong is always good for something quick and delicious.” —Lilian

 “Chinatown has one [main] green space, Columbus Park, which happens to be among the most-used parks in NYC.
 There is also Sara Roosevelt Park on the eastern side of Chinatown, but both of those parks lack modern play areas for young children.” —Karlin